sametz/tdd2e_3/journal.md

   Note the fixture has to be applied to a base class, and any class wanting a single selenium session must inherit from it.

+## Ch.
+3

+- urls.py in Django 3 uses django.urls.path
+  and not django.conf.urls.url.
+  `path` looks like it avoids regex.